Mapping class group orbit closures for Deroin-Tholozan representations: Introduction

 The deformation space of representations of the fundamental group of an oriented surface $S$ into a group $G$ is known as the \emph{character variety} of $S$ and $G$.
 When $G$ is an algebraic group, character varieties inherit the structure of algebraic varieties.
 On the other hand, when $G$ is a Lie group whose Lie algebra supports an orthogonal structure which is invariant by the adjoint action of $G$, character varieties carry a natural (stratified) symplectic structure named after Goldman (Section~\ref{sec:goldamn-symplectic-form}).
 Sometimes, for instance when $G$ is $\SL_2\C$, both the algebraic and the symplectic structures coexist.

 One way to deform representations of surface groups is to pre-compose $\pi_1 S\to G$ by an automorphism of $\pi_1 S$, giving rise to an action of the \emph{mapping class group of $S$} on the character variety (Section~\ref{sec:DT-mcg-dynamics}).
 It preserves both the algebraic and the symplectic structures of the character variety.
-Our goal is to pursue a series of works initiated several decades ago to understand orbit closures for the mapping class group action on character varieties.
-We will consider the case of Deroin--Tholozan representations---in short, \emph{DT representations}---which are a special kind of representations of the fundamental group of a punctured sphere into $\PSL_2\R$ (Section~\ref{sec:dt-representations-origin}).
+Our goal is to continue the line of research initiated several decades ago to understand orbit closures for the mapping class group action on character varieties.
+We will consider the case of Deroin--Tholozan representations---in short, \emph{DT representations}---which are special kinds of representations of the fundamental group of a punctured sphere into $\PSL_2\R$ (Section~\ref{sec:dt-representations-origin}).
 They may be thought of as rank-2 cousins of unitary representations in various ways.
 For instance, even though DT representations have Zariski dense image in the non-compact Lie group $\PSL_2\R$, their deformation spaces are compact character varieties which we call \emph{DT components}.
 DT representations are also \emph{totally elliptic} in the sense that they map every \emph{simple} closed curve to an elliptic element of $\PSL_2\R$.
 Our main result is the following.

 \begin{thma}[Theorem~\ref{thm:infinite-orbits-are-dense}] Infinite mapping class group orbits of conjugacy classes of DT representations are dense in their corresponding DT component.
 In other words, the mapping class group action on DT components is \emph{minimal up to finite orbits}. \end{thma}